-- Dogs that are not to be walked are labeled as such due to a medical condition or temporary quarantine. - Orange and Green Sticker Color Coding - As an aid in selecting a dog to walk, there are small round orange or green stickers in a bottom corner of each dog's bio sheet.
+- Dogs that are not to be walked are labeled as such due to a medical condition or temporary quarantine. - Orange and Green Sticker Color Coding - o To help you select a dog to walk, there are small round orange or green stickers near the bottom of each dog's bio sheet.
 A green sticker indicates that the dog is a bit less strong/easier to walk.
 An orange sticker indicates that the dog is energetic and/or strong and will pull a lot during your walk.
 On your first day, we generally ask that new volunteers only walk green-sticker dogs.
 When you are more familiar with the facility, dogs, and procedures, you may switch over to walking orange-sticker dogs in addition to green-sticker ones according to your comfort level.
 If there is no sticker, it is likely because the dog is new, and we have not gotten to labeling it yet.
 In this case, use your discretion.
-If you find a dog is too strong for you to handle, feel free to put it back-just indicate with the clip (next section) that it was indeed not walked yet.
+If you find a dog is too strong for you to handle, feel free to put it back-just remove the clothespin from the days-of-the-week sign (next section) to indicate that it has not been walked yet.